Tell us about your role and journey into technology. What galvanized you to start Chocolate Platform?

 Thank you, Saurabh!
 That was fun and hope to see you back on MarTech Series soon.

-Saurabh Bhatia is the CEO & Co-Founder of Chocolate, a leading mobile video advertising firm.
+Saurabh Bhatia is the CEO and Co-Founder of Chocolate, a leading mobile video advertising firm.
 He has over 12 years of Sales and Business Development experience.
 Prior to Chocolate, Saurabh held CEO/Executive positions in Maxcellence Peak Performance Solutions and SCORE Insurance Claims Management SW.
 Saurabh’s undergraduate degree was from IIT Delhi.

 Chocolate is a global leader in mobile video advertising.
 Chocolate offers two core products, Chocolate Marketplace, a global programmatic buying and selling platform for mobile video advertising and Chocolate Mediation, an end-to-end monetization solution for app developers & publishers.
 Chocolate Marketplace integrates top technology partners from across the spectrum to give a unified one-stop platform for complete planning, buying, and measurement of mobile video ad campaigns.
 Vdopia’s clients include Coca-Cola, Walt Disney, McDonald’s, Intel, Microsoft, Ford and hundreds of other leading global brands.
 Chocolate Mediation is an end-to-end mediation platform that creates sustainable business revenues with industry-leading CPMs and Fill Rates.
 The platform offers universal auction technology, combined with unified reporting, single-point billing, MOAT viewability reporting, branded video demand and support for all major video ad formats & ad networks.